-In case of a major emergency (i.e. death, suicide, rape, fire, bomb threat, accident involving faculty, student or staff, etc.) call Campus Safety and/or Student Life (453- 2073).
+In case of a major emergency (i.e. death, suicide, rape, fire, bomb threat, accident involving faculty, student or staff, etc.) call Campus Safety and/or Campus Life (453- 2073).
 If the situation places you in danger, find safety, then make the above calls.

 If you are unsure as to how to proceed in an emergency situation, follow these guidelines: If the situation demands medical or crisis intervention immediately (5 minutes or less) call 911 first, notify Campus Safety that 911 has been called.